 However, there are many other factors that play a role in the development and diagnosis of PTSD, including:

 - Biological traits such as genetics

 - Pre-existing conditions such as depression, anxiety, or substance abuse

 Identifying the Symptoms of PTSD

-Trauma is an inevitable and often consistent part of nursing.
-While frontline healthcare workers like nurses are known for their strength and resilience, continual exposure can have a lasting impact on their health and happiness.
+Trauma is an inevitable and often consistent part of the nursing profession.
+In fact, all different types of nurses can experience PTSD.
+For example, while frontline healthcare workers are known for their strength and resilience, continual exposure can have a lasting impact on their health and happiness.

 If you or someone you know believes that they may be experiencing symptoms of PTSD, it’s important to seek a mental health professional as soon as possible.
-While nurses care for their patients, it’s important that they care for themselves, too.
+While healthcare professionals like nurses care for their patients, it’s important that they care for themselves, too.

 Those who have PTSD may experience the following:

-- Fear and avoidance – Those who experience a traumatic event will notice a change in their mood and disposition.
-Oftentimes, nurses who experience PTSD will become fearful or avoidant of certain situations or patients.
+Those who experience a traumatic event will notice a change in their mood and disposition.
+Oftentimes, nurses or healthcare professionals who experience PTSD will become fearful or avoidant of certain situations or patients.

 What is Burnout Syndrome?